nazmulb/webpack/README.md

 - The entry point tells webpack where to start.
 You can think of your application's entry point as the **contextual root** or **the first file to kick off your app**.
 - Once you've bundled all of your assets together, you still need to tell webpack **where** to bundle your application.
 The webpack output property tells webpack **how to treat bundled code**.
-- Loaders in webpack transform files into modules as they are added to your dependency graph.
+- Loaders are special modules webpack uses to ‘load’ other modules (written in another language) into JavaScript (that webpack understands).
   - `module.loaders`: An array of automatically applied loaders.
 Each item can have these properties:
       - `test`: A condition that must be met
       - `exclude`: A condition that must not be met